-He may be the same John Comp mentioned in the 1884 book History of Bedford, Somerset and Fulton Counties.
-The paragraph says that John was born in Southampton Township and "followed farming, and passed the most of his life on a farm situated below Buffalo Mills [Bedford County]."
+He was mentioned in the 1884 book History of Bedford, Somerset and Fulton Counties.
+The paragraph says that John "followed farming, and passed the most of his life on a farm situated below Buffalo Mills [Bedford County]."

-He also is named in the 1912 book by John W. Jordan and James Hadden, entitled Genealogical and Personal History of Fayette County, Pennsylvania, Vol. III.
-If this is so, he had a son, George A. Comp, who settled on a farm near West End, "on a farm that was formerly a part of the Statler estate."
+John also is named in the 1912 book by John W. Jordan and James Hadden, entitled Genealogical and Personal History of Fayette County, Pennsylvania, Vol. III.

 ~ Son Solomon Comp ~

 Son Solomon Comp (1834-1917) was born on or about March 17, 1834.

 Evidence suggests -- although not proven with precision -- that on Oct.
 29, 1857, at the age of 23, Solomon resided in Bedford County, PA and was united in holy wedlock with Rachel Beltz (1834- ? ), also a Bedford resident.
 Justice of the peace G.W.
 Horn officiated, and news of the wedding was published in the Bedford Gazette.

 They produced one known son -- Jacob A. Comp.

 The Comps are shown on the 1860 federal census, making their home in or near Schellsburg, Bedford County.